supertokens/supertokens-auth-react/examples/with-angular-thirdpartyemailpassword/README.md

 ![home module bundle](./images/home_bundle_source_map.png)

 The `home` component will not contain `supertokens-website` SDK since it is already present in the main bundle.

+## Author

+Created with :heart: by the folks at supertokens.com.

+## License

+This project is licensed under the Apache 2.0 license.